Take the Trail

 Traditional camping ceased in the 1860s when Aboriginal people were ‘driven out’ from this portion of the Park Lands.
 Written accounts from that period refer to camps being “torched” or “burnt out” forcing the Kaurna people to flee from the South Park Lands.

-Despite this, it is probable that burial sites do exist along the flanks of the South Park Lands Creek or an original watercourse line.
+Despite this, it is probable that burial sites do exist along the flanks of the South Park Lands Creek or what would have been an earlier, original watercourse line.
 There is some oral recorded evidence that the Kaurna people of the 19th century associated parts of the South Park Lands with ‘spiritual danger’ but it is unclear whether this was a pre-1836 belief, or reflected the danger posed by European settlers.

 From this point, walk north-west along the diagonal pathway for about 100 metres.